This page will be updated as more results become available.

 LOCAL MEASURES AND RACES

-Four out of seven local cannabis reform measures on the ballot are carrying in the state:
+Only one of seven local cannabis reform measures on the ballot carried in the state.

-The City of El Monte is voting 70% to 30% to tax cannabis businesses with Measure PC, making its 2/3 threshold (because it earmarks where the taxes will be spent); however opponents are mounting an initiative campaign to ban cannabis businesses for the November ballot.
+The City of El Monte voted by 71% to tax cannabis businesses with Measure PC, making its 2/3 threshold (because it earmarks where the taxes will be spent); however opponents are mounting an initiative campaign to ban cannabis businesses for the November ballot.

-In the minus column, the City of San Fernando is passing its Measure MJ to ban all commercial cannabis by a 55% – 45% margin.
-And both competing measures to allow cannabis businesses in Kern County are losing, by upwards of 58% of the vote.
+In the minus column, the City of San Fernando passed its Measure MJ to ban all commercial cannabis by a 54% – 46% margin.
+And both competing measures to allow cannabis businesses in Kern County lost, by upwards of 58% of the vote.

-In the Los Angeles District Attorney race, it looks like incumbent Jackie Lacey is beating her progressive challengers, former SF DA George Gasçon (27%) and public defender Rachel Rossi (21%).
+In the Los Angeles District Attorney race, incumbent Jackie Lacey beat her progressive challengers but failed to win over 50% of the vote and will face former SF DA George Gasçon in a November run-off.
 Lacey announced last month she would expunge 66,000 past marijuana convictions in LA, something Gasçon pioneered in San Francisco.
-It remains unknown whether Lacey will win over 50% of the vote, giving her the office outright, or if she will face a run off in November.

-In Duncan Hunter’s former San Diego Congressional District 50, Democrat Ammar Campa-Najjar is leading with 34% of the vote, followed by Republicans Darrell Issa at 25% and Carl DeMaio at 21%.
+In Duncan Hunter’s former San Diego Congressional District 50, Democrat Ammar Campa-Najjar took 34% of the vote and will face Republican Darrell Issa for the seat in November.
 Campa-Najjar has the support of San Diego NORML.
 Issa has a dismal voting record on marijuana.

-But in District 21, the Central Valley district where Democrat TJ Cox narrowly unseated Republican David Valadao in 2016, Valadao is leading with 53% of the vote with Dems Cox and Ricardo De La Fuente trailing with 36% and 8% respectively.
-Cox is friendly to marijuana but the others aren’t.
+In District 21, the Central Valley district where Democrat TJ Cox narrowly unseated Republican David Valadao in 2016, the two candidates will have a re-match in November.
+Cox is friendly to marijuana but Valado isn’t.

-And in the huge 8th Congressional district stretching from Mono Lake to Twentynine Palms that is being vacated by Paul Cook, Republican Assemblyman Jay Obernolte has taken 36% of the vote, followed by Democrat Chris Bubser with 26.5% and Tea Party Republican Tim Donnelly at 22.3%.
+And in the huge 8th Congressional district stretching from Mono Lake to Twentynine Palms that is being vacated by Paul Cook, Republican Assemblyman Jay Obernolte and Democrat Chris Bubser were the top two vote-getters who will vy for the seat in November.
 Obernolte has a “D” rating from NORML.
 In 2018, he voted against AB 1793, to expunge past marijuana convictions and also voted against bills to allow for cannabis compassion programs, veterinarians to recommend cannabis, and schoolchildren to use medical marijuana.
 He did vote yes on a bill (AB2020) to expand places where cannabis events can be held and AJR 27 to ask the DOJ to allow cannabusinesses in California.

 STATE LEGISLATIVE RACES

-In Senate District 17 (Santa Cruz), Democrat John Laird is leading with 42% over Republican Vicki Nohrden (36%) and Democrat Maria Cadenas (19%).
-Laird is supported by local marijuana reform advocates.
+In Senate District 17 (Santa Cruz), Democrat John Laird won 44% of the vote over his Republican challenger Vicki Nohrden (32%).
+Laird is supported by local marijuana reform advocates and will face Nohrden in the fall.

-In state Senate District 13, the Silicon Valley seat being vacated by Jerry Hill, Democrat Josh Becker is neck-and-neck with Republican Alexander Glew.
-Both are winning about 21% of the vote and will face off in November.
-Democrat Sally Lieber came in third with 16%.
+In state Senate District 13, the Silicon Valley seat being vacated by Jerry Hill, Democrat Josh Becker won 27% of the vote in a crowded field where Republican Alexander Glew won 17% and will face Becker in November.
 Becker had positive, thoughtful responses to Cal NORML’s candidate survey, and favors legalization.

 LONG LINES AND FINAL RESULTS